 Awe!
 That is so deep.

 Maybe one, telling what comes up in their mind is not a problem.
-It’s solely about raising your hand and ask.
+It’s solely about raising your hand and asking.
 But how come college guys – 18 or maybe 20 years old began losing their ability to raise their hands and ask?
 For these children, it’s so genuine and simple.
-They’re brave enough to take decisions.
+They’re brave enough to make decisions.
 Can you imagine that they – approximately 6 years old – when you come, they see you as someone that they never knew before?

 I think, difficulty of decision making can be a part of traditional education effect.
 The system creates a class that works like robot factory.
 We work as the way we’re designed, we can’t bear independent mind and action.